doinab/star-networks/README.md

 A temporary repository for cultural-astronomy data, to be contributed to Stellarium.

-Merged into the Stellarium Sky-Culture repository:
+Merged into the Stellarium sky-culture repository:

 * N America: Blackfoot